port-labs/port-docs/docs/guides/all/humanitec-integration.md

 </details>

-Done! any change that happens to your application, environment, workloads or resources in Humanitec will be synced to port on the schedule interval defined in the github workflow.
+Done!
+Any change that happens to your application, environment, workloads or resources in Humanitec will be synced to Port on the schedule interval defined in the GitHub workflow.